soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/checklist-atp-setup.md

 1. In the [Office 365 Security & Compliance Center](https://protection.office.com), choose **Threat management** > **Policy** > **ATP anti-phishing**.
 2. Click **Default policy**.
 3. In the **Impersonation** section, click **Edit**, and then specify the following settings:
-    -  On the **Add users to protect** tab, turn protection on, and then add users, such as your organization's board members, your CEO, CFO, and other senior leaders.
-You can type an individual email address, or click to display a list.
+    -  On the **Add users to protect** tab, turn protection on.
+Then add users, such as your organization's board members, your CEO, CFO, and other senior leaders.
+(You can type an individual email address, or click to display a list.)
     - On the **Add domains to protect** tab, turn on **Automatically include the domains I own**.
 If you have custom domains, add those as well.
     - On the **Actions** tab, select **Move message to the recipients' Junk Email folders** for both impersonated user and impersonated domain, and turn on safety tips.
     - On the **Mailbox intelligence** tab, make sure mailbox intelligence is turned on.